callumlocke/multiform/README.md

 ## Why

-This is a stopgap for people who want to write ES6-7 code today, using things like generators and async functions, and compile them using Babel – but without simply compiling everything down to ES5.
-Ideally you want your users to run real, native generators where supported (because they're faster, they're more debuggable, and they don't require a runtime library) while still providing an all-ES5 build for users on older platforms.
+This is a stopgap for people who want to write ES6-7 code today, using things like generators and async functions, and build it with [Babel](http://babeljs.io/) – but without simply compiling everything down to ES5.

+Ideally you want your users to run real, native generators where supported (because they're faster, they're more debuggable, and they don't require a runtime library) while still providing an ES5-only build for users on older platforms.

 Multiform helps organise this kind of setup.

 ## How

 - You define your Babel configurations in `multiform.json`.
 - The `multiform` command (installed as a devDependency, [multiform-build](https://github.com/callumlocke/multiform-build), and run on prepublish) builds your `src` folder into `dist-0`, `dist-1` etc. corresponding with your Babel configurations.
-- Your main script selects and loads the best build for the current V8 version, like this: `module.exports = require('multiform').load();`
+- Your main script automatically selects and loads the best dist for the current V8 version, like this: `module.exports = require('multiform').load();`

 See [multiform-template](https://github.com/callumlocke/multiform-template) for an example setup.